 - Press Windows Key + R on your keyboard and enter regedit.
 Press Enter or click OK.

-- When Registry Editor opens, go to HKEY_LOCAL_MACHINESOFTWAREMicrosoftWindows Defender key in the left pane.
+- When Registry Editor opens, select this key in the left pane:

 - Set the Value data to 1 and click OK to save changes.